boyter/scc/README.md

 Also it has a much shorter name than tokei, and shorter than cloc.

 It is faster than loc/sloccount/cloc/gocloc with more accuracy.
 It is however marginally slower than tokei (on linux) but with duplicate detection and complexity count.
-If you disable garbage collection `GOGC=-1 scc .` it is indeed faster than everything including tokei by a huge margin.
+If you disable garbage collection `GOGC=-1 scc .` it is indeed faster than everything with the exception of tokei (if compiled with 1.27+) by a huge margin.

 [![Build Status](https://travis-ci.org/boyter/scc.svg?branch=master)](https://travis-ci.org/boyter/scc)
 [![Go Report Card](https://goreportcard.com/badge/github.com/boyter/scc)](https://goreportcard.com/report/github.com/boyter/scc)